-DAS is only available to people who are 21 years old or over.
-They must have a motorcycle that puts out at least 46.5bhp to take the test.
-They can only ride these motorcycles if they are accompanied by an authorised DAS instructor.
+DAS is only available to people who are 24 years old or over.
+You must use a motorcycle that puts out at least 40kw (54bhp) and 595cc or above to take the test (at the end of 2018 the power will increase to 50kw with a minimum weight of 175kg).
+You can only ride these motorcycles during training if you are accompanied by an authorised DAS instructor.

-Once you have taken and passed your motorcycle test through the Direct Access Scheme you will be licensed to ride any machine that you want, regardless of engine size and power.
+Once you have taken and passed your motorcycle test through the Direct Access Scheme you will be licenced to ride any machine that you want, regardless of engine size and power.

 FAQ